PDConSec/vsc-print/doc/manual.md

 ## Web Server

-The embedded web server binds only to the loopback address and accepts only connections that specify.
+The embedded web server binds only to the loopback address and accepts only connections that specify a current session identifier.
 A separate server is spun up for each print job and terminates when printing finishes.

 <a name="4"></a>